$\alpha$-RuCl$_3$ intercalated into graphite: a new three-dimensional platform for exotic quantum phases: Conclusions

 Examining the different stackings identified by the XRD experiments by carrying out DFT calculations we find no strong hybridization between the graphite and \rucl layers.
 Instead, our theoretical results reveal significant charge transfer from the graphite layers to the \rucl layers which can be controlled by modifying the number of intercalated graphite layers between successive \rucl sheets.
 The intercalation-dependent charge transfer strongly influences both the electronic band structure and Fermi surface of the crystal.
 These changes lead to a modified Fermi surface, consistent with the experimental SdH frequencies.

-Our results show a promising first step of the realization of 3D structures that combine the flat-band, strongly correlated and topologically non-trivial physics of rhombohedral graphene with the unconventional magnetism, charge-transfer, and interfacial phenomena of graphene/\rucl heterostructures, opening a route to engineered bulk phases with exotic electronic, magnetic and topological behavior.
+Our results provide an initial step toward 3D structures combining the flat-band, strongly correlated, and topologically non-trivial physics of rhombohedral graphene with the unconventional magnetism, charge-transfer effects, and interfacial phenomena of graphene/\rucl heterostructures, subject to further spectroscopic and magnetic validation.